Daken: From the Ashes: Hellverine and Spirits of Violence (2024-2026)

 While hunting down a drug cartel in Culiacán Rosales, Hellverine is approached by Vengeance, who warns him of the Spirit of Violence, but he rebuffs Vengeance's proposal for an alliance against the new threat.
+Nonetheless, Hellverine and Vengeance join forces with the other Ghost Riders in New York when the Spirit of Violence's creator Corruption sends the Spirit of Corruption and demonic robots after them.
+Hellverine and the others succeed in banishing Corruption in another dimension and destroying most of her forces, including the Spirit of Violence.